 Restrictions apply that may prevent contributions from being made.
 Contributions amounts cannot exceed the actual amount of earned income (see below).
 Individuals covered by a qualified company retirement plan may be partially or completely prevented from contributing pre-tax dollars to an IRA (see Appendix A).

 Special Expat IRA Considerations: American citizens not resident in the U.S. may contribute to an IRA.
 However, they must have earned income that is not excluded by the Foreign Earned Income Exclusion (FEIE) and the Foreign Housing Exclusion (FHE).
 For example, an American citizen employed abroad by a foreign corporation earning $85,000 a year who is able to exclude all of her U.S. income from taxation under the FEIE will have no “non-excluded” income from which to make an IRA contribution, and therefore cannot contribute.
-A higher income expat with $200,000 of earned income who applies a combination of the FEIE and FHE with the Foreign Tax Credit to reduce their U.S. tax liability will be able to make a contribution.
+A higher income expat with $200,000 of earned income who applies a combination of the FEIEand FHE, or the Foreign Tax Credit to reduce their U.S. tax liability will be able to make a contribution.

-Of course, if the combination of FEIE, the FHE and the Foreign Tax Credit has eliminated all U.S. tax liability, a traditional IRA contribution will provide no immediate tax benefit, but would be taxed when withdrawn in retirement and therefore is not advised.
+Of course, if the combination of FEIE, the FHE or the Foreign Tax Credit has eliminated all U.S. tax liability, a traditional IRA contribution will provide no immediate tax benefit, but would be taxed when withdrawn in retirement and therefore is not advised.
 Thus we conclude that generally IRA contributions, if allowed, may make sense in countries of residence with low tax rates but not in those with high tax rates.

 Even if a Traditional IRA is not permitted or does not make financial sense, a Roth contribution might make sense for an expat.